 Part-time Student - enrolled student in either the full-time or half-time programs who, with approval from the Dean of the Seminary, temporarily takes less than the required hours for a particular program.
-Part-time students must forfeit any tuition grant or Scholarship for Excellence while considered part-time.
+Part-time students must forfeit any scholarship while considered part-time.